Japan KYUSHU Tourist ジャパン九州ツーリスト株式会社

 E-mail

-Christian Pilgrimage tours in Nagasaki region
+Christian Pilgrimage tour in Nagasaki region

 • Nagasaki / Oura Cathedral

-And Japanese Christianity has a unique history of continuing faith while coexisting
+first Christian missionary in 1549 and has unique history of continuing faith while

-with Japanese Religion Shinto and General society.
+coexisting with Japanese Religion Shinto and General society.
+It spread mainly to

 How did Japan, whose main religion is Shinto, accept Christianity?